 Emotional and Mental Health

 Penelope pays particular attention to the emotional impact of health conditions on the person who experiences them.
-This can include changes to mood – such as depression, stress or anxiety – or the impact on day-to-day life and work, and managing adjustment to change and the effects of medication.
-It is not unusual for self-esteem, social life, work capabilities and relationships to be affected and Penelope offers the opportunity for people to reflect on these aspects and to find ways to manage and adjust to them.
+It is not unusual for daily life, mood, self-esteem, social life, work capabilities and relationships to be affected; Penelope offers the opportunity for people to reflect on these aspects and to find ways to manage and adjust to them.
 She uses various evidence-based psychological therapies, including CBT, systemic and narrative therapies and trauma-informed approaches, as well as ACT and motivational interviewing.

 Penelope is a Chartered Psychologist and a member of the British Psychological Society and its Divisions of Clinical Psychology and Health Psychology.
 She is also a member of the Association of Clinical Psychologists UK and is registered with the Health Care Professions Council.